LukaVasiljevic/final_api/README.md

 To use the API, make requests to the provided endpoints using the appropriate HTTP methods.

 Example usage with cURL:
+to be done..

+## Attribution
+add the attribution

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.